40net-cloud/fortinet-azure-solutions/FortiGate/SD-WAN/docs/config-sdwan-expressroute.md

   <img src="../images/SDWAN-EX-IPSEC/azure-sd-wan-lb-ip.png" alt="inbound flow">
 </p>

-You need also to introduce new Backend Pool consisting of private IP address of Azure Fortigate A and Fortiage B interfaces located in External subnet.
+You need also to introduce new Backend Pool consisting of private IP address of Azure FortiGate A and Fortiage B interfaces located in External subnet.
 In our example it is 172.16.136.5 & 172.16.136.6

 <p align="center">
   <img src="../images/SDWAN-EX-IPSEC/azure-sd-wan-lb-bp.png" alt="inbound flow">